What are Floaters?

 How are the Eyes Examined?

 When an ophthalmologist examines your eyes, your pupils will be dilated with eye drops.
 During this painless examination, your ophthalmologist will carefully observe your retina and vitreous.
-Because your eyes have been dilated, you may need to make arrangements for someone to drive you home afterwards.
+Because your eyes have been dilated, you may need to make arrangements for someone to drive you home afterward.
 Floaters and flashes of light become more common as we grow older.
 While not all floaters and flashes are serious, you should always have a medical eye examination by an ophthalmologist to make sure there has been no damage to your retina.